google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Smooth white cardstock (I used Stampin' Up!'s Basic White.
 All supplies used were from Stampin' Up! in fact)

-• A detailed background stamp (I used Parlor Prints, now retired)
+• A detailed background stamp that is on the smallish size (I used a flower stamp from the Parlor Prints stamp set, now retired)

-• Solid fill stamps.
-I used flowers and leaves in my sample, from a retired Vintage stamp set that I love.
+• Solid fill stamps as opposed to images with only outlines.
+I used solid flowers and leaves in my sample, from a retired Vintage stamp set that I love.

 • Classic ink pads in other contrasting colours.
-Cherry Cobbler and Old Olive were used here.
+Cherry Cobbler was what I used for my flowers and Old Olive was used for my leaves .

 Here's what to do:

-• Stamp your background with the white craft ink and dry it thoroughly with a heat tool
+• Stamp your background all over with the white craft ink and dry it thoroughly with a heat tool

 • Now stamp contrasting shapes over the top of the dried background image.

-• NOTE: Be sure to clean your stamp between impressions as your images will not be as good over the white ink if you skip this step
+• NOTE: Be sure to thoroughly clean your stamp between impressions as your images will not be as good over the white ink if you skip this step.
+White ink takes on any hint of other colours!
+And you may pick up some white ink even though it is dry as the wetness of the new colour you are using may reactivate the white.

 You will have traces of the white inked images showing through your solid fill images, just as though the image had been stitched like velvet sometimes is.